ECE & Elementary

 Residential Hall Visitations

-Please refer to the Student-Athlete Handbook.
-The handbook is located on the Deaf Hoosiers website at this link.
+There are opportunities for 4th and 5th graders in sports, please refer to the Student-Athlete Handbook.
+The handbook is located on the Deaf Hoosiers website at www.deafhoosiers.com/athletics.